 She looks at him.
 Yes, she says, that is something.

 He smiles at the snaggle-toothed horizon, a line of pale blue where the great dark dome of the sky meets the land, punctuated by the black skeletons of old skyscrapers.
-In the dark, with all detail and sense of scale stripped away, they could be mesolithic standing stones thrown up by ancient men to ward off the terrors of the primeval night.
+In the dark, with all sense of scale stripped away, they could be standing stones thrown up by ancient men to ward off the terrors of the primeval night.